Ted DiBiase Jr.: Early career (2006–2007)

-World Wrestling Entertainment / WWE
+World Wrestling Entertainment / WWE (2007–2013)

 Florida Championship Wrestling (2007–2008)

 In July 2007, DiBiase signed a developmental deal with World Wrestling Entertainment (WWE) and debuted in their training territory Florida Championship Wrestling (FCW).
 He made his FCW debut on August 4 in a tag team match, in which he and Jake Hager defeated Keith Walker and Heath Miller.
 In October, DiBiase became a member of the Next Generation Hart Foundation faction alongside Harry Smith, TJ Wilson, Nattie Neidhart, and Teddy Hart.
 He quickly separated from the group, however, and gained Maryse as a valet.
 On December 18, 2007, DiBiase defeated TJ Wilson to win the FCW Southern Heavyweight Championship in New Port Richey, Florida.
 DiBiase, however, was unable to defend it due to an injury sustained, so he awarded the championship to his partner Heath Miller on January 19, 2008.
 As of March 2008, DiBiase had suffered from a multitude of injuries including sciatica, a fractured left knee, separated ribs, broken finger, and bone spurs in his elbow.
 Due to these injuries, DiBiase competed sporadically in FCW for the next few months, competing in both tag team and singles competition.

 The Legacy (2008–2010)

-DiBiase made his WWE television debut as a villain on May 26, 2008, where he cut a promo about his intent to become a champion like his father, Ted DiBiase Sr., challenging the World Tag Team Champions, Cody Rhodes and Hardcore Holly.
-At the Night of Champions pay-per-view, DiBiase won the World Tag Team Championship in his first match in WWE, after Rhodes betrayed Holly, revealing himself to be DiBiase's partner.
+DiBiase made his WWE television debut as a villain on the May 26, 2008 episode of Raw, where he cut a promo about his intent to become a champion like his father, Ted DiBiase Sr., challenging the World Tag Team Champions, Cody Rhodes and Hardcore Holly.
+At the Night of Champions pay-per-view on June 29, DiBiase won the World Tag Team Championship in his first match in WWE, after Rhodes betrayed Holly, revealing himself to be DiBiase's partner.
 After holding the title for just over a month, they dropped it to John Cena and Batista on the August 4 episode of Raw.
-The following week, DiBiase and Rhodes used their rematch clause to regain the title.
+The following week, DiBiase and Rhodes used their rematch clause to defeat Batista and Cena to regain the titles.

 DiBiase and Rhodes were soon joined by Manu, forming a stable of multi-generation superstars.
 On the October 27 episode of Raw, DiBiase and Rhodes lost their title to CM Punk and Kofi Kingston.
 It was during this time that Randy Orton became linked to Rhodes, DiBiase, and Manu on television, criticizing them in a mentor-type role.
 On the November 3 episode of Raw, DiBiase was attacked by Orton, after he interfered in Orton's match.
 This storyline attack was to allow DiBiase to be written out of WWE storylines, so he could film the direct-to-video movie, The Marine 2.